drogers141/kindle-annotation-downloader/README.md

 # kindle-annotation-downloader

 In firefox use about:debugging to load this extension as a temporary extension:
-Do this by:
+- clone this repo
-- navigating to `about:debugging`
+- navigate to `about:debugging`
-- clicking on `This Firefox` on left side
+- click on `This Firefox` on left side
-- Click Load Temporary Add-on...
+- click Load Temporary Add-on...
-- Navigate to the manifest.json and open it.
+- navigate to the manifest.json in the cloned repo and select it

 This will load the extension.